janelia-flyem/flyem-conda-recipes/README.md

 1. Clone the recipe repo
 2. Check out the desired branch or tag
-3. Based on the contents of the recipe's `meta.yaml`, predict what the name of the compiled package tarball would be, if you were to build the recipe.  (`conda render ...`)
+3. Based on the contents of the recipe's `meta.yaml`, predict what the name of the compiled package tarball would be, if you were to build the recipe.
-4. Check the `flyem-forge` channel: Does that tarball name already exist?
+4. Now check the `flyem-forge` channel: Does that tarball name already exist?
 If so, there's no need to build it again.
-5. If the tarball it *doesn't* yet exist on `flyem-forge`, build the recipe.
+5. If the tarball *doesn't* yet exist on `flyem-forge`, build the recipe.
 Use `conda build -m master-conda-build-config.yaml ...` to ensure compatibility with the rest of our packages.
 6. Upload the newly built package to `flyem-forge`.